gvwilson/thirdbit/src/fiction/bear/index.md

 "I couldn't either, Your Highness" the sergeant said.
 "You were just stumbling around, it looked like."
 He frowned.
 "I wonder… Sergeant

-Dambu said once that there were safe roads in the Blight.
+Inambu said once that there were safe roads in the Blight.
 The Pilots built them so that they could cart stuff in to Fast Lake to dump it.
 Maybe this is what's left of one of those."